 OK, this is a weird one, right?
 Who licks their yoga mat?
 Well, don’t worry, I didn’t get down there and taste it!

 But, after my first few early morning practices, I noticed that the peanut butter I licked from my fingers during breakfast (table manners!) had a yucky bitter taste.
 It took me a few days to realize that this was coming from my yoga mat.
-I assume this comes from the natural rubber, which is not a fragrant substance in nature!
+I assume this comes from the natural rubber, which is naturally stinky.

 I assume this will disappear after a few washes, but until then, I won’t be using my mat as a picnic blanket!